petrohi/k155la3/content/posts/2020/allbot_rust_part1.md

 `#![no_std]` specifies that our binary will not link to the standard crate.
 Instead, it will link to its subset--[the core crate](https://doc.rust-lang.org/core/).
 The reason for this is that the standard crate assumes that a full-fledged operating system is present.
 The core crate is suitable for bare-metal environments.

-`#![no_main]` specified that our binary is not using the standard main interface that OS programs use.
+`#![no_main]` specifies that our binary is not using the standard main interface that OS programs use.
 Instead of setting the OS process environment and preparing the command line arguments, our main function will be called immediately when the device is powered on.

 `extern crate panic_halt;` This crate provides a default panic handler that goes into an infinite loop.
-It is possible to override this with a custom panic handler that may, for instance, print panic details to the serial pin.
+It is possible to override with a custom panic handler that may, for instance, print panic details to the serial pin.

 `#[entry]` is an attribute provided by the [riscv-rt crate](https://docs.rs/riscv-rt/).
 This attribute is used to mark the entry point of the program.